It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 To have 1:3 and 1:5 trades, we should have a strong trend, otherwise the price hits our stop loss.

-It stops your position before reaching the final target, no matter what time-frame you use to take your position.
+It means it stops your position before reaching the final target, no matter what time-frame you use to take your position.

 No need to remind again that in any of the -3%, 0%, +3%, +6% and 9% trades, your risk is the same which is 3%.